Pottawattamie County announces three new COVID-19 cases

-Two Council Bluffs residents and an Oakland resident have contracted COVID-19, the latest cases in Pottawattamie County.
+Pottawattamie County reported three new cases of COVID-19 on Thursday, two Council Bluffs residents and an Oakland resident.

-The county has 62 confirmed cases of the disease caused by coronavirus, according to Pottawattamie County Public Health.
-Of those, there have been two deaths, 26 have recovered, 33 are isolating at home and one is hospitalized.
+There have been 72 confirmed cases in the county.
+Of those, two have died after contracting the disease caused by coronavirus, 31 individuals have recovered, 38 are self-isolating at home and one is hospitalized, according to Pottawattamie County Health.

-The three new cases were tested for COVID-19 between April 29 and May 2, the department said.
-One individual is 18-40 years old and two are 41-60 years old.
-One of the individuals has pre-existing conditions.
-Two of the new cases had contact with an existing COVID-19 case and one is the result of community spread.
-All three individuals are self-isolating at home.
+The individuals — a man and two women — connected to the three new cases were tested for COVID-19 between May 4 and May 5.
+One of the individuals has pre-existing conditions, and all three had contact with an existing case, the department said.
+All three are self-isolating at home.

+Of the state's positive cases, 4,266 have recovered, according to coronavirus.iowa.gov, which has been revamped to provide more timely information.
+Gov. Kim Reynolds said during a livestreamed press conference on Thursday that the numbers will now be as of 11:59 p.m. the previous day.
+The site had previously updated with the numbers as of 10 a.m. the previous day.

+Pottawattamie County Public Health officials emphasized guidance on precautions against COVID-19: "Because we have community spread of COVID-19, individuals should be taking precautions to protect themselves.
+Stay home as much as possible, limit travel and shopping.
+If you must leave home, practice social distancing, and stay at least six feet away from others.
+Wash hands and disinfect frequently touched surfaces multiple times per day.
+If you are sick, self-isolate at home."

-The county encouraged residents to go to www.testIowa.com and complete the assessment.
+Iowans are encouraged to go to www.testIowa.com and complete the assessment.
 TestIowa is an initiative designed to dramatically increase the rate of COVID-19 testing in Iowa.

 If you have COVID-19 symptoms or develop symptoms (fever, cough, shortness of breath), contact your healthcare provider before going to the doctor’s office or an emergency room.